Strategy

 Align cross-functional teams

-Ensure alignment between product, design, engineering, marketing, and other teams around the North Star.
-This may involve structured workshops, regular syncs, or company-wide updates to align everyone and work toward the same customer experience goals.
+Ensure alignment between product, design, engineering, marketing, and other teams.
+This may involve structured workshops or regular syncs, so everybody work toward the same customer experience goals.

 Embed UX and CX into product development

 Ensure UX is integrated into every product lifecycle stage, from ideation to post-launch evaluations.
-This deeper integration makes the North Star a consistent guiding principle throughout development.
+UX and CX represents the voice of the customer – just as important as any other stakeholder.

 Create a user-centric mindset

 Encourage a culture where feedback, both internal and external, is always welcomed and acted upon.
-This can be achieved by regular user interviews, testing, and engagement with customer-facing teams.
+This can be achieved by regular user and stakeholder interviews, engagement with customer-facing teams.

 Foster a culture of continuous improvement